aczajka/iris-recognition---pm-diseased-human-driven-bsif/README.md

 * `howto.py`, which - as an example - encodes and matches three post-mortem samples from the Warsaw dataset
 * `howto_pair_with_visualization.py`, which demonstrates how to match a pair of images and get visualizations annotating salient regions within iris annulus

+The python version has an updated pupil and iris circle estimator based on a modified CC-Net architecture.
+We provide a ROC curve for comparison between the different methods below.

 * You can run `howto_mccnet.py` and `howto_pair_with_visualization_mccnet.py` to do the same but with the modified CC-Net architecture that estimates the pupil and iris circle parameters as well.